loda-lang/loda-programs/programs/oeis/list2.md

 * [A216113](http://oeis.org/A216113) ([L57 program](A216113.asm)): The hyper-Wiener index of the meta-polyphenyl chain with n hexagons (see the Dou et al. and the Deng references).
 * [A216114](http://oeis.org/A216114) ([L12 program](A216114.asm)): The Wiener index of a link of n fullerenes C_{20} (see the Ghorbani and Hosseinzadeh reference).
 * [A216129](http://oeis.org/A216129) ([L27 program](A216129.asm)): a(n) = 7^n mod 1000.
+* [A216172](http://oeis.org/A216172) ([L24 program](A216172.asm)): Number of all possible tetrahedra of any size, having reverse orientation to the original regular tetrahedron, formed when intersecting the latter by planes parallel to its sides and dividing its edges into n equal parts.
 * [A216209](http://oeis.org/A216209) ([L07 program](A216209.asm)): Triangle read by rows: T(n,k) = n+k with 0 <= k <= 2*n.
 * [A216230](http://oeis.org/A216230) ([L11 program](A216230.asm)): Square array T, read by antidiagonals: T(n,k) = 0 if n-k>=1 or if k-n>=2, T(0,0) = T(0,1) = 1, T(n,k) = T(n-1,k) + T(n,k-1).
 * [A216256](http://oeis.org/A216256) ([L12 program](A216256.asm)): Minimum length of a longest unimodal subsequence of a permutation of n elements.